-The Board of Directors of Operational Research Consultants, Inc., administers ORC PKI organization.
+The Board of Directors of Operational Research Consultants, Inc., administers the ORC PKI.
 The ORC PKI Project Director is responsible for registration, maintenance, and interpretation of this CPS.
-PKI Project Director, 11250 Waples Mill, South Tower, Ste 210, Fairfax, VA 22030.
+PKI Project Director, 11250 Waples Mill Road, South Tower, Suite 210, Fairfax, VA 22030.